The Health-Care Survivor

 Due to babies now being viable before 24 weeks I would like the term stillbirth to be used from 20 weeks and birth certificates issued.

 I lost Rowan in April 2015 and it’s so important to me that she should have a birth certificate so she is registered as a member of our family for future generations.
+That her branch is marked on our family tree.

 Most of you will not be surprised to know that, by instinct, and thanks to good teaching, I usually choose to write, and to spell, in British English.
 For those of you who enjoy writing, and especially for those who are avid readers.
 I have a two-part question.